alessiopassalacqua/R_GoogleTrends_Italy/README.md

 This demo app demonstrates how it is possible to combine the best of modern R &#x1F4E6; packages to create interactive web applications at zero cost and without HTML, CSS, or JavaScript knowledge.

+## The App: Google Trends Italy/US

+Based on search term, the app takes data from google trends and shows results about Italy or US depending on the user selection.

+These are the two main pages:

+**Dashboard**

+* Trends over the time and forecasting
+* Interest by city (top ten)
+* Regional Interest

+**Download Forecast Data**

 ## Link

 * &#x1F431; [github repository](https://github.com/alessiopassalacqua/R_GoogleTrends_Italy)
 * &#x2728; [live app](https://alessiopassalacqua.shinyapps.io/R_gtrends_italy/)

+## History Version

+1. Google trends Italy
+2. Added google trends US
+3. Added Download Forecast Data

 ## R Packages